Trustpilot

 If I use a condom, does that mean I won’t get an STI?

-No - using a condom doesn’t mean that you won’t ever get a sexually transmitted infection, but it dramatically lowers your risk as condoms prevent any sexual fluid from being transferred from person-to-person.
+No - using a condom doesn’t mean that you won’t get a sexually transmitted infection, but it dramatically lowers your risk as condoms prevent any sexual fluid from being transferred from person-to-person.
 Condoms are known as triple protection, as they prevent pregnancy, sexually transmitted infections as well as HIV.

 To celebrate sexual health week, we are offering 20% of all 12 packs, so it’s the perfect time to stock up on your favourite condoms.